grifocx/NewGroupRideApp/replit.md

 - **React Hook Form**: Form state management with Zod validation for type-safe form handling
 - **Responsive Design**: Mobile-first approach with dedicated mobile navigation and adaptive layouts
 - **Utils Organization**: Major functions extracted into organized utility modules within `client/src/utils/` for better maintainability and reusability
+- **Glassmorphism Design System**: iOS-inspired visual effects using backdrop-blur, transparency layers, and gradient overlays for modern depth and sophistication

 ### Backend Architecture
 The server is built with **Express.js** following a RESTful API pattern.
 The architecture separates concerns with dedicated route handlers, storage abstraction, and middleware for logging and error handling.